Home > Guides > how to start a clothing business

 Estimated total to launch ₹40,000–2,50,000 ₹3,00,000–12,00,000 ₹7,00,000–30,00,000+

-Your actual cost depends on your city, niche, product quality, and scale.
+Your actual cost for a clothing business depends on your city, niche, product quality, and scale.
 Print-on-demand and dropshipping models can bring the online total even lower, sometimes under ₹10,000.

 Real-Life Examples of Successful Clothing Businesses in India